Please click to view.

-Lichen planus (LP) is a disease of the skin and, less often, the scalp, fingernails, toenails, and/or inside the mouth or genitalia (mucous membranes).
-Lichen planus can resolve on its own without treatment or be chronic, even with aggressive treatment.
-The cause of the inflammation that leads to lichen planus is unknown.
+Lichen planus (LP) is a rash that affects the skin and, less often, the scalp, fingernails, toenails, and/or inside the mouth or genital area (mucous membranes).
+Lichen planus can resolve on its own without treatment, or it can be persistent, even with aggressive treatment.

-People of all ages, of all races, and of both sexes can have lichen planus.
-However, it is rarely seen in young children and older adults, most commonly occurring in people aged 30–60.
+People of any age, race / ethnicity, and sex can have lichen planus.
+However, it is rarely seen in young children and older adults; it is most common in people aged 30-60.

 Although the cause of lichen planus is unknown, some people with the condition also have hepatitis C, an infection of the liver.